QUANTUM FRAME

 1000 CELLPHONES

-1000 cellphones is a screen-based generative installation that is networked and pulls information from gallery participants' Bluetooth-enabled devices and visualizes this information on monitors suspended in the museum's public space.
-Audiences can interact with the piece by editing their data and in doing so changing the display.
-The playful mechanism of the installation points to more serious issues of data privacy.
+1000 Cellphones is a screen-based generative installation that is networked and pulls information from gallery participants’ Bluetooth- enabled devices and visualizes this information on monitors in the museum’s public space.
+By editing their data, visitors can interact with the piece and change what is being displayed, creating a playful mechanism to lead the public to consider data privacy issues.
+This piece was done at a time when Bluetooth security was still in its infancy where data protection was still insufficient.

-This piece was designed at a time when Bluetooth security was still in its infancy and data protection was still insufficient.
-The work also highlights larger questions surrounding social behavior, location and digital privacy issues through the familiar and ubiquitous interface of the mobile phone device.
+The work highlights larger questions surrounding social behavior, location and digital privacy issues through the familiar and ubiquitous interface of the mobile device that interacted with a seemingly innocent digital display that hijacked user device information.

-1000 Cellphones exhibition photo at Synthetic Times, National Art Museum of China, 2008 (top right).
+1000 Cellphones exhibition photo at Synthetic Times, National Art Museum of China, 2008